-How Do I Know if I'm Depressed?
+How Do I Know If I'm Depressed?
 Is There A Depression Test I Can Take?

-Although only a licensed mental health professional can give you the official diagnosis, you can take an online depression quiz (and answer honestly!).
-Please keep in mind: while online quizzes and advice can be helpful, you should use them only as stepping stones to begin discussing your mental health with a professional.
+Only a licensed mental health professional can give you an official diagnosis.
+While online quizzes and advice can be helpful, you should use them only as stepping stones to begin discussing your mental health with a professional.
 They should never be used to replace professional diagnosis or treatment.

 Do I Have An Anxiety Disorder?

-It's important to remember that, like depression, anxiety disorder is a clinical mental condition.
+It's important to remember that, like depression, an anxiety disorder is a clinical mental condition.
 Feeling overwhelmed by work or stressed about a sudden temporary financial strain doesn't necessarily mean you have an anxiety disorder.
 Those issues can lead to anxiety, and if the symptoms linger after the stressful situation resolves, it may be time to discuss it with a licensed mental health professional.

-What to Do if You Are Depressed
+What To Do If You Are Depressed

 Getting the appropriate help is perhaps the most important to focus on if you believe you may be depressed.
 The sooner you seek that help and begin treatment, the sooner you can begin feeling like yourself again.

 Be sure to reach out to your friends and family, too.
 It can be challenging to talk to our loved ones about our experiences, but having a strong support system is often a vital part of combatting depression in the long term.
 Simply opening up about how you feel may be the first step toward feeling less alone.